-Cuenca’s pigeon problem: they cause disease and damage houses
+Cuenca’s growing pigeon problem: Officials cite concerns about avian diseases and damage to houses

-There are too many pigeons in Cuenca and their overpopulation is creating public health problems, city officials say.
-Property owners are also reporting more cases of structural damage resulting from pigeon droppings in attics and eves.
+There are too many pigeons in Cuenca — more than a million, according to one ornithologist — and their overpopulation is creating public health concerns, city health officials say.
+Property owners are also complaining, reporting structural damage due to pigeon droppings in attics and eves.

 Children are at greater risk of contracting diseases from pigeons, health officials say.
 Photo credit: travelblog.org.

-Officials from the Ministry of Environment, Ministry of Health, and city of Cuenca met Monday to discuss ways to control what they say is a growing number of pigeons.
+Officials from the Ministry of Environment, Ministry of Health, and city of Cuenca met last week to discuss ways to control the growing number of pigeons.
 The group will meet again in two weeks to review proposals about how to deal with the problem.

 According to the health ministry, several recent cases of salmonella, mostly in children, can be linked to contact with pigeons.

-According to Fabian Toral, biologist and ornithologist, the growing numbers will result in more cases of disease transmitted to humans.
+According to Juan Corral, biologist and ornithologist, the growing numbers will result in more cases of disease transmitted to humans.
+“In the past five years, we have seen a 20% increase in the pigeon population and this is unsustainable,” he says.
 “When there are too many birds, they will spread disease more quickly among themselves and then pose a danger to the public,” he says.
 He said the most common diseases that can be passed to humans, called zoonotic diseases, transmitted through contact with droppings, are salmonellosis and coccidiosis.

 City markets have taken special precautions to keep pigeons out of areas where food is handled and sold.